22-28th of March marked the UK’s Debt Awareness week and the 12-month anniversary of the first UK lockdown.

-22nd to the 28th of March marked the UK’s Debt Awareness week and also the 12-month anniversary of the first UK lockdown.
+22-28th of March marked the UK’s Debt Awareness week and also the 12-month anniversary of the first UK lockdown.
 Debt Awareness Week is a drive to destigmatise debt and help people to have open conversations around their finances in order to get back on track.

 The Citizens Advice Bureau is warning that debt will be a serious problem left behind by the pandemic.
 The uncertain economic climate created by COVID-19 has already adversely affected millions of people and we still do not know what the long-term effects will look like.

-All of this meant that Debt Awareness Week was very different this year, with an focus on the impact from the pandemic.
+All of this meant that Debt Awareness Week was very different this year, with a focus on the impact from the pandemic.
 Namely the significant increase in those who are struggling with debt due to the continued effect on jobs and industries and helping them learn how to navigate this new financial landscape, as well making employers and large companies more aware of their responsibilities towards their customers and employees to help them through this difficult period.

 Debt crisis as a result of COVID-19

 The Citizens Advice Bureau have been feeling the impact of the pandemic, having had to switch their advice format to mainly telephone calls at a time when there has been a huge increase is people’s feelings of anxiety, fear, and depression around their financial situations.
 They’ve shared that their analysis of complex debt clients has revealed that 2 in 5 people have no money left at all at the end of the month after meeting their basic living costs.

 Many people have experienced a significant drop in their income during the past year, making meeting these basic living costs even more difficult.
 This means that the number of people reaching out for help with their finances is on the rise, many of whom have not been in this position before.
 This puts extra pressure on the services in place, increasing demand on businesses like energy providers.
 Businesses must now more than ever, ensure that they are clear and compassionate when communicating with customers throughout their debt collection process.

 The reaction of the collections industry